plrguez/fuse-od-source/Platform/readme.txt

              Default name will be the name of the last loaded file name with its extension changed to default extension of media to save.
+             In Poke memory is used to add a new poke.

   `Select`   Enable/Disable filters in file dialogs if option
              `Filter known extensions` option is enabled.